 It’s easy to make judgments from the outside, but when you’re the one who’s been cheated on, you see that nothing about this experience is simple.
 Infidelity not only creates a lot of hurt, sadness, and anger, it creates a lot of confusion.
 On the one hand, you may have serious doubts about the future of your relationship.
 On the other, you may feel like you want to hold on to your partner more tightly than ever.

 This is because you’re deeply attached to your partner, and that powerful attachment bond has been threatened by your partner’s decision to cheat.
 When we’re attached to someone and that bond suddenly feels insecure, we experience intense anxiety and we feel compelled to draw our partners close.
 If you’re feeling like you can’t stand the sight of your partner right now, but also like you can’t stand to let them out of your sight, this is why.
-You might want more than anything to re-establish security in your relationship, while also wondering if you will ever be able to forgive your partner or trust them again.
+You might want more than anything to re-establish security in your relationship, while also wondering if you will ever be able to forgive your partner or stop thinking about the affair.

 The biggest question of all is this — if you stay with your partner and do the hard work of fixing your relationship after infidelity…will they cheat on you again?